Every decision deserves to be well-formed before it is well-executed.

 When an initiative feels harder than it should, it is often a signal that the underlying decision has not been fully clarified.
 Pressure builds.
 A tool looks promising.
 A vendor presents a solution.
 The organization expects forward motion.
 Yet something does not fully align.

+That tension usually points to a choice that needs sharper definition, clearer success criteria, and stronger boundaries before momentum turns into commitment.
 I work with leaders and their teams to think through that moment deliberately, so the direction chosen is grounded in operational reality and shared across the people responsible for carrying it out.

-1. Upstream Clarity Review
+Upstream Clarity Diagnostic

 - What appears clear and well-grounded